TheCandidStartup/TheCandidStartup.github.io/_drafts/one-year-anniversary.md

 {% include candid-image.html src="/assets/images/blog-analytics-september-2023/linkedin-top-posts.png" alt="LinkedIn Top 7 Posts" %}

 The top 7 (which is all that fits on a page) are all from the first three months.
-It's clear that reactions and comments drive LinkedIn to share the post more widely.
+It's clear that reactions and comments drive LinkedIn to share posts more widely.

 {% include candid-image.html src="/assets/images/blog-analytics-september-2023/linkedin-next-posts.png" alt="LinkedIn Next 7 Posts" %}